TheMindset/Dog_Sitter_be/README.md

 * CircleCI/CD

-* Testing (Rspec, Capybara, VCR, Webmock)
+* Testing (Rspec, Capybara, VCR, Webmock, Jest, Snapshot)

-* React / Router / Redux / Apollo GraphQL
+* React / Router / Redux / Redux-thunk / Apollo GraphQL

+### Feature in development

+#### GraphQL API
+  * createPhoto mutation. **User Sotry**: The dog(s) owner can add/delete pictures of his dog.
+The picture must be save on AWS S3.

+  * Implement [chatkit](https://pusher.com/chatkit). **User Sotry** : A user logged can start can start a discussion with the dog's owner if he is online or leave him a message.
+The message will also be sent by email.

+#### The front app (React)
+  * Implement React on the ROR GraphQL API.
+  * Build the front app with Apollo GraphQL, Redux / Redux-thunk / Router

+### Upcoming Feature

+#### Calendar Microservice (NodeJs/ Express/ (GraphQL or REST))
+  * **User Story**: The dog(s) owner can add on a calendar the date when they will be absent.
+In this way, the users can directly reserve the slot and wait confirmation from the owner of the dog(s).

 ## Endpoints